 Green Gravel also represents an exciting avenue to ‘future proof’ restoration efforts.
 By seeding gravel with resilient species or assemblages, we may be able to enhance the resilience of kelp forests to future disturbance or climate change.

 There is urgent need for novel solutions to combat habitat loss in marine ecosystems and promote their resilience to climate change.

 There has been an accelerating loss of kelp forests globally.
 Yet their restoration is challenged by the difficulties involved in working underwater, complex species life histories and large scales of loss.
-We need upscalable and easy to deploy techniques for to bring back marine forests.
+We need upscalable and easy to deploy techniques to bring back these marine forests.

 Large-scale active interventions, such as restoration, are needed to protect kelp forests.
-Green gravel is a restoration tool that overcomes some of the major hurdles in kelp restoration and provides a promising new defence to combat declining kelp forests.
+Green Gravel is a restoration tool that overcomes some of the major hurdles in kelp restoration and provides a promising new defence to combat declining kelp forests.

-Healthy kelp forests that are resilient to future stress maintaining the valuable ecological services and habitats that the forests naturally provide.
+Healthy kelp forests that are resilient to future stress.
+Maintaining the valuable ecological services and habitats that the forests naturally provide.

 We aim for Green Gravel to be an accessible part of the global restoration tool-kit, readily available to those wanting to contribute to the restoration of kelp forest ecosystems.

 The tool should be adaptable for use with a variety of kelp species, and deployable by community groups, institutions and conservation organisations alike.